 Once registered, you'll be provided with access to your Carebit portal and able to request appointments as and when needed.

-A one-time fee to set up your account, verify your details, and provide you with full access to the Carebit portal, where you can manage bookings, upload test results, and contact the team.
+A one-time fee to set up your account, verify your details, and provide you with full access to the Carebit portal, where you can manage bookings, upload test results, and contact the team for Flexible Support.

 A full panel including liver and kidney function, full blood count, hormone levels (oestradiol, testosterone, FSH, LH), lipid profile, glucose, and HbA1C.
-Ideal for annual check-ins or before starting hormones.
+Ideal for annual check-ins, before starting hormones, or as part of gender-affirming care monitoring.

 Includes full blood count, liver and kidney function, cholesterol, glucose, and HbA1C.
-Recommended annually for all clients.
+Recommended annually for all clients as part of general health monitoring.

-Tests oestradiol, testosterone.
-Useful before starting or changing hormones, or for routine monitoring.
+Tests oestradiol and testosterone.
+Useful before starting or changing hormones, or for routine monitoring as part of gender-affirming care.

-Covers HCT levels as this will be helpful for those taking testosterone taking red and white blood cells, haemoglobin, and platelets, plus oestradiol and testosterone levels.
+Covers HCT levels, red and white blood cells, haemoglobin, and platelets, plus oestradiol and testosterone levels.
+This can be helpful for people taking testosterone or monitoring hormone-related changes.

-Useful for injectable or long-term hormone therapy, includes urea, creatinine, sodium and on request potassium.
+Useful for injectable or long-term hormone therapy.
+Includes urea, creatinine, sodium and, on request, potassium, alongside hormone monitoring.

 Covers cholesterol and triglycerides with a hormone panel.
 Helpful if you're taking hormones that can affect cholesterol.

-Have your private or NHS hormone related test results reviewed and interpreted by a clinician.
+Have your private or NHS hormone-related test results reviewed and interpreted by a clinician as part of gender-affirming care monitoring.

 Work with gender-affirming mental health professionals who understand the trans and non-binary experience.
 You can use sessions for general support, transition-related wellbeing, or anything else on your mind.